carloscfgos1980/learning-flask-tutorial/instructions2.md

 * {{}} Means we are going to write a python expressionwith double curly brackets in a HTML file.

 1.3 Create a nav bar with bootstrap
+* the nav bar codes in base.html from the github has a problem.
+It had to copy the codes again from bootstrap 1.4 Read bootstrap documentation in rder to copy the links to base.html

+1.5 sign_up.html:
+Create a form from bootstrap with post method

+1.6 login.html:
+Create a form from bootstrap with post method